 The wedding is over, you’re back from the honeymoon, and real life can start once again.
-But now all of the fallout that you cleverly avoided by escaping to your honeymoon is waiting for you, and the very first item on your list: the dreaded thank you notes.
+But now all of the fallout that you so cleverly avoided by escaping to your honeymoon is waiting for you, and the very first item on your list: wading through writing dozens of thank you notes.

 When should I start thinking about thank you cards?

-In fact, before your wedding is actually the perfect time to be thinking about your wedding thank you cards.
-Instead of having to do even more wedding-related admin after you have wed, why not order your thank you cards at the same time as your wedding invitations?
+your wedding is actually the perfect time to be thinking about your wedding thank you cards.
+Instead of having to do even more wedding-related admin after you have wed, you can order thank you cards at the same time as your wedding invitations?
 That would mean that you could get them designed and printed at the same time, saving you time and money, as well as keeping the theme beautifully tied together.
 Here are some more tips on writing your thank you cards here.

 According to traditional etiquette, you have twelve months – that’s a whole year – in which to send your thank you cards.
-However, no guest that has bought you a very expensive and very thoughtful present wants to wait until your first wedding anniversary to finally get a thank you out of it.
+However, no guest that has bought you an expensive and thoughtful present wants to wait until your first wedding anniversary to finally get a thank you note.
 Instead, a caring couple should probably send thank you cards out within six months of the wedding.
 That gives you enough time to get a wedding photo back from the wedding photographer, acclimatise to your married life, and your friends and family don’t worry that you’ve forgotten them!

 I am really late sending my wedding’s thank you cards.
 Should I bother sending them at all?

 If life got away on you, and you’re feeling guilty about not sending thank you cards – don’t fret.
 It’s better to send them late, than not at all.
-Just acknowledge on your card that it’s been a while.
+Just acknowledge on your card that it’s been a while but better late than never.
+Or say you delayed sending your thank you cards so that you could share what you’ve done with your wishing well proceeds, for example.
 People are understanding and will be thrilled to receive a card.
 There’s a great example of what you can say on one of the thank you cards here

 What should I say on my wedding thank you cards?